8. Music_advanced

 play_durations = ["1", "2", "4", "8", "16"]

-durationlen = len(play_durations)
+duration_len = len(play_durations)

-notelen = len(play_notes)
+note_len = len(play_notes)

 play_music = True